pmq20/ruby-packer/README.md

 - Open Source, MIT Licensed

 ## Get Started

-It takes less than 5 minutes to pack any project with Ruby Packer.
-You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain Ruby!

 To build `rubyc` you must have a C compiler and the necessary toolchain to build ruby and the libraries stuffed inside rubyc which include at least: